EagleCharles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	functions.
 Task 6: Creates a new local variable "BEST" with the value "School".
-Task 7: Creates a new global variable "BEST" with value "School"
+Task 7: Creates a new global variable "BEST" with value "School" Task 8: Prints the result of the addition of 128 with the value stored
+	in the environment variable "TRUEKNOWLEDGE", followed by a new line.